RoboJackets/robocup-software/docs/source/installation.rst

 .. code-block:: bash

-    cd robocup-software ./util/ubuntu-setup && ./util/git-setup
+    cd robocup-software && ./util/ubuntu-setup && ./util/git-setup

 To simulate the vision data we'd get from a real field camera setup, we'll use ER-Force's simulator.
 For that, clone their repo, and ``cd`` into it.
+Note, this should NOT be cloned inside the `robocup-software` repository, so you should `cd ..` if necesary.

 .. code-block:: sh